Designing Phase Sensitive Probes of Monopole Superconducting Order

-in which $q_3 = q_1 + q_2$ and $l_{3,z} = l_{1,z} + l_{2,z}$, and the round brackets are the Wigner $3j$ symbols.
+\end{widetext} where $q_3 = q_1 + q_2$ and $l_{3,z} = l_{1,z} + l_{2,z}$, and the round brackets are the Wigner $3j$ symbols.
 In other words, the product of two monopole harmonics can be expressed as a superposition of monopole harmonics, all which belong in the same topological sector $q_3$ and have global angular momentum $l_{3,z}$, but may reside in different partial wave channels.

 Below, we list the explicit forms for the monopole harmonics, $\mathcal{Y}_{q;j,l_z}(\theta, \varphi)$, used in the main text.
 For $q= - {1}/{2}$, the monopole harmonics in the $l={1}/{2}$ partial wave channel are as follows: